MikeyBronowski/mikeybronowski.github.io/_posts/2020-06-24-dbatools-io-command-line-sql-server-management-studio.md

 I am not going to judge those people.
 It is their life and work.
 I have this idea to show people who are unsure where to start and how to translate what they can do in SSMS to commands in dbatools.

 > Ultimately, you can think of dbatools as a command-line SQL Server Management Studio.
-But in addition to the simple things you can do in SSMS (like starting a job), we’ve also read a whole bunch of docs and came up with commands that do nifty things quickly.
+But in addition to the simple things you can do in SSMS (like starting a job), we've also read a whole bunch of docs and came up with commands that do nifty things quickly.

 I hope, this series of posts will help to understand and make that key step for those who want to start using dbatools.